-Therefore it was important that we expressed our views on these sites and possible developments within the village.
-An Extraordinary Meeting of the PC was held in October to gather views on this and the consultation re the four villages bypass on the A12.
-Copies of the Parish Council's response to both these consultations can be seen to the left under the Related Documents tab.
-After this initial consultation period (ending on 30th October) SCDC will be reviewing the local plan and will take in to consideration views received by both organisations and individuals.
-A similar procedure will follow re the bypass although the progress will be dependent on approval ata higher level than SCC.
+It was important that we expressed our views on possible developments within the village.
+Copies of the Parish Council's response to this and the four villages bypass can be seen to the left under the Related Documents tab.
+After this initial consultation period SCDC reviewed the local plan and will take in to consideration views received by both organisations and individuals.
+A similar procedure will follow re the bypass although the progress will be dependent on approval at a higher level than SCC.

 If residents ever do wish to give an opinion on a planning related matter it is important to not only express your views about the individual site but to also mention the wider picture for what the development would mean for Campsea Ashe.
 You may like to mention ‘Infrastructure’ and ‘sustainability’ issues such as the road network, lack of doctors/dentist places,over-capacity in some local schools, lack of public transport, the need to drive to get to amenities etc., etc.